Jflick58/Alexa-Test-Harness/README.md

 Very much a work in progress.
 I built DepressionAI, and then discovered there wasn't any real test frameworks out there for testing Alexa skills.
 So I decided to build one.

 ### Vision:
-Simple function call to add automated tests to your Alexa skills.
+Simple package for testing Alexa skills.

 ### Roadmap:

-- Automatic ingestion of intent schema and generate basic tests from that.
+- Ingestion of intent schema and generate intent response tests from that.
 - Utterance-Intent matching tests
+- Machine learning-based utterance generation
-- Async execution
+- Multithreaded execution
 - Documentation and examples
+- Pytest hooks